 The Animal Science program at Ohio Hi-Point offers a foundation for anyone wanting a career in any part of the Animal Industry.
-Over the 2 years students are enrolled in Animal Science, they take courses in Companion Animal Selection, Nutrition, and Reproduction; Animal Health; Livestock Nutrition, Selection, and Reproduction: and Vet Science.
+Students take courses in Companion Animal Selection, Nutrition, and Reproduction; Animal Health; Livestock Nutrition, Selection, and Reproduction: and Vet Science.
 There is also an elective called Introduction to Zoo and Aquarium that is available.

 Most program graduates choose to continue their education at either a 2- or 4-year college, majoring in areas such as Equine Management, Nature Interpretation, Wildlife Management, Zoology, Marine Biology, and Animal Assisted Therapy.

 Students interact with animals every day and are exposed to a wide variety of companion and exotic animals.
 Study trips and guest speakers compliment the instruction that is happening in the lab.
 Students run a grooming salon that is open to the public.
 This provides experience with dogs, while learning the skills necessary to work in a grooming salon.
 The salon is also how the program's FFA chapter makes money to finance the Animal Science FFA activities.

 Students are members of FFA and as such, enjoy a variety of activities while learning leadership and team-building skills.
 FFA members are also involved in Career Development Events and frequently travel to compete in events like Nature Interpretation, Equine Management, Wildlife Management, Animal Management, and Aquarium Management.

 Mrs. Curley has done everything to help me get to where I want to be.